Opposing sides in L.A.-Long Beach port strike agree to federal mediation

 Four other container terminals remained open, along with facilities for handling shipments of automobiles, liquid fuels and break-bulk cargo such as raw steel.

-Unlike the labor clash at ports a decade ago, which took place in the fall, the latest dispute is unfolding after the busy pre-holiday shipping season, limiting the scope of its ripple effect.
+Unlike the labor clash a decade ago, which took place in the fall, the latest dispute is unfolding after the busy pre-holiday shipping season, limiting the scope of its ripple effect.

-A number of major U.S. retailers said they have so far been largely unaffected by the strike because most of their Christmastime inventory has already made it to store shelves.
+A number of major U.S. retailers said they have so far been largely unaffected by the strike because the bulk of their Christmastime inventory has already made it to store shelves.

 OBAMA 'MONITORING' STRIKE